k8spin/prometheus-multi-tenant-proxy/README.md

 - `--prometheus-endpoint` // `PROM_PROXY_PROMETHEUS_ENDPOINT`: URL of your Prometheus instance.
 - `--reload-interval` // `PROM_PROXY_RELOAD_INTERVAL`: Interval in minutes to reload the auth config file.
 - `--unprotected-endpoints` // `PROM_PROXY_UNPROTECTED_ENDPOINTS`: Comma separated list of endpoints that do not require authentication.
+- `--protected-endpoints` // `PROM_PROXY_PROTECTED_ENDPOINTS`: Comma separated list of endpoints that are allowed after authentication.
+   Pass an empty string to turn it off (i.e. to allow all endpoints).
 - `--auth-type` // `PROM_PROXY_AUTH_TYPE`: Type of authentication to use, one of `basic`,  `jwt`
 - `--auth-config` // `PROM_PROXY_AUTH_CONFIG`: Authentication configuration.
    * for `basic` authentication: path to a configuration file following the *Authn structure*